 If you have been improperly denied leave or suffered retaliation for taking leave, including returning to a lesser position, you may have a claim against your employer.
-A Philadelphia and New Jersey FMLA lawyer from Console Mattiacci Law, LLC can help you obtain the recovery and relief you seek.
+A FMLA lawyer from Console Mattiacci Law, LLC can help you obtain the recovery and relief you seek.

 At Console Mattiacci Law, LLC, we are experienced in representing employees on matters pertaining to the Family and Medical Leave Act in Pennsylvania, New Jersey, and federal courts.
-Call us today at 215-545-7676 to schedule a consultation.
+Call us today at 215-545-7676 to schedule a consultation or contact us online.

 The Family and Medical Leave Act only applies to certain employers and certain employees.
 Determining whether the FMLA is applicable to your situation is always an important first step.